wileyyugioh/NylonSock/README.md

 ##*.start()

 Only for Client class and Server Class.
-Starts the server's updating functions.
+Starts the server's updating functions for receiving any data.

 ##*.stop()